secarrere/AUH_argentina/README.md

 Replication code for the article "How effective are cash transfer programs in mitigating income instability?
 Evidence from the AUH in Argentina" (Carrère, 2025)

--Published version: Forthcoming in the Journal of Development Studies...
+-Published version: Forthcoming in the Journal of Development Studies.
+Available online : https://www.tandfonline.com/doi/full/10.1080/00220388.2025.2577321

 -Working paper version: https://hal.science/hal-04525248